osm-nz/linz-address-import/README.md

 There are end-to-end tests than run based on [a mock planet file](src/__tests__/mock/planet.xml) and [a mock linz CSV file](src/__tests__/mock/linz-dump.csv).

+You need to install [osmium-tool](https://osmcode.org/osmium-tool/) globally before you can run unit tests.

 To start the test, run `npm test`.
 If it changes the contents of the snapshot folder, commit those changes.

 ## Process